-The best matcha powder you can order online
+Best matcha powder you can order online

 Jade Leaf Organic Matcha Tea Powder

-This organic matcha is sustainably harvested from Japanese farms and the result is a tea that’s fine and pure.
+This organic matcha is sustainably harvested from Japanese farms, resulting in a fine and pure tea.
 Free from any contaminants, it has a rich, flavorful taste.
-It is ceremonial grade matcha, so it’s best used when mixed with hot water instead of adding it to other food or drinks.
+It’s ceremonial-grade matcha, so it’s best used when mixed with hot water instead of adding it to other food or drinks.

 Sold by Amazon